 Don’t let the cute, colorful cartoon characters fool you!
 There is a lot of careful thought and planning that goes into the development of each show!
 We purposefully incorporate the 8 Mathematical Practices, and each show is tied to specific standards that you’re teaching in your classroom (maybe even this week!).
-We also partnered with Illustrative Math, one of my favorite resources, and were able to use a beta version of their program, which is coming out in July.
+We based the lessons on IM K–5 Math™, an openly-licensed curriculum authored by Illustrative Mathematics, one of my favorite resources, and were able to use a beta version of their program, which is coming out in July.
 Many of the aspects of their program complement and support what we do at SIS4Teachers.

 Check out all the details and supporting resources at mathmights.org.

 Additionally, we want to help you understand the pedagogy behind the shows so you can better incorporate them into what you’re teaching.
 Just like with our students, we want you to understand the WHY behind the HOW of each episode.
 So, each week, we’ll bring you into our planning process a little bit, help you learn what each show is about, what strategies we use and why, and even what manipulatives we choose and why.

 Basically, these are your teacher notes so you can get the most out of the Math Mights Shows!

 For the month of January, the number/numeracy talks are the key!
 We hope you use them to really provide an opportunity for engagement for your students!
 USE THEM IN YOUR CLASSROOM!
 Show the video, let the teacher on the screen do your numeracy talk that day, and just pause it where you want your students to stop and talk, then resume – it’s that easy regardless of your teaching format!

 “I Can” statement: I can subtract with a number line.